 That’s not a problem for the V30 - it’s got Qualcomm’s latest and greatest silicon under the skin, with eight cores ticking along at a healthy pace to keep your apps running smoothly, game frame rates high and Android stutter-free.
 4GB of RAM is onboard for multitasking, too.

-OPERATING SYSTEM & SOFTWARE: FLOAT ON
+SOFTWARE & OS: FLOAT ON

 In the meantime, there are plenty of LG’s own software tweaks to use - including a floating shortcut bar that effectively replaces the outgoing V20’s second screen.
 It’s a worthy replacement, able to sit anywhere onscreen within easy reach instead of right at the top, where only the most nimble of thumbs could reach.